Frank Coppa: Criminal career

 At age 19, Coppa was arrested for attempted burglary of a clothing store, but did not spend any time in prison.

 Coppa began his serious criminal career selling stolen watches and furs from transport truck hijackings, grossing $20,000.
 In Bensonhurst he associated with the Colombo crime family and Genovese crime family before he eventually joined the Bonanno family.
 He elevated himself from a "sidewalk soldier" to a shady businessman.
 Coppa was one of the Bonanno family's biggest mobsters on Wall Street and is credited for practically inventing the pump-and-dump stock scheme.

 In the early 1970s, Coppa first became involved in stock fraud schemes.
 Coppa and his associates bought stock in Tucker Drilling, a nearly worthless oil drilling company.
 Coppa bribed stockbrokers to sell the stock to the public at high prices.
 For brokers who did not cooperate in the scheme, Coppa employed threats and physical violence.
 When the stock price reached a high point, Coppa and his associates sold their stock holdings.
 The remaining investors lost their investments.

 In 1977, boss Carmine Galante inducted Coppa into the Bonanno family in recognition of his ability to earn money.

 In 1978, Coppa survived an assassination attempt.
-As he was entering his Mercedes Benz, at the Bagel Nosh restaurant on Richmond Ave and Victory Blvd on Staten Island, a bomb detonated.
-Coppa escaped with third degree burns and shrapnel wounds to his face, chest and legs.
+As he was entering his Mercedes-Benz, at the Bagel Nosh restaurant on Richmond Avenue and Victory Boulevard on Staten Island, a bomb detonated.
+Coppa escaped with third degree burns and shrapnel wounds to his face, chest, and legs.

 In 1979, Coppa was convicted for his role in the Tucker Drilling scam but successfully avoided a prison sentence.

-After undercover FBI agent Donnie Brasco had his assignment ended in July 1981, Dominick Napolitano, who was one of the men responsible for bringing him into the family, on August 17, 1981, Frank Lino and Stefano Canone drove Napolitano to the house of Ronald Filocomo, a Bonanno family associate, for a meeting.
+After undercover FBI agent Donnie Brasco had his assignment ended in July 1981, Dominick Napolitano, who was one of the men responsible for bringing him into the family met his end.
+Therein on August 17, 1981, Frank Lino and Stefano Canone drove Napolitano to the house of Ronald Filocomo, a Bonanno family associate, for a meeting.
 Napolitano was greeted by Coppa, then thrown down the stairs to the house's basement by Lino and shot to death.
 Napolitano's body was discovered the following year.